Fantasia: The Oracle

 From the rappel, Noah studied the ominous 5.10- R pitch.
 It looked certainly run-out, but doable.
 Being only about 50 feet long, he brilliantly lead it in about 5 minutes.
 He even got bonus points for pulling the wild, "Cliffhanger style" dyno over the 600 foot void to the hidden jug on the side of the pitch.
 I rapped down to the notch as Brian jugged up, then I jugged up, and we were all sitting beneath the massive summit pitch.

-Looking down the last pitch, just a few feet below the summit.
-The deck is 800 feet below.
+Looking down the last pitch and one of the steepest, tallest walls in the desert; just a few feet below the summit.

 I was coaxed into leading the summit pitch.
 Excuses from my partners included "It's just a bolt ladder" and "This is your first major Fisher Tower, you need to be the first to get to the top".
 Famous last words...The pitch started with major trickery: lassoing the tag line over a 10 foot tall horn.
 I tried just plain throwing it about 6 or 7 times and didn't even come close.
 Then I busted out the stick clip and finagled the rope over the damn thing.
 Noah tensioned one side of the rope, and I, counter-weighted on the other side of the horn, jugged to the top of it.
 Once atop the horn, the bolt ladder started.
 At about the fourth bolt, a mandatory, hard-looking free move had to be executed in order to reach the next bolt.
 As much as I would have liked to have freed the move, I was too plain scared.
 I pulled out the stick clip and batmaned up the rope.
 I repeated this process for a couple more of the reachy bolts I encountered on this exposed pitch.
 I eventually pulled up onto the summit ledge, fixed the ropes, and collapsed on the flat summit area.
 I was so happy to be finally done with being scared.
 I tried not to think about the rappels.
 Noah and Brian joined me on the summit and we all celebrated by drinking water and reading the register.
 We were the alleged 16th ascent party up the Oracle.
 By this time it was 6:15 pm.
 We decided to make like the sun and go down.
 A long, airy rappel took us down to the top of the seventh pitch, and a short rappel into the notch.
 From there we had to rappel a full rope length down the Gastrointestinal Chimney of Doom.
 After backing up the rap anchor, we rappelled to the ground in the last usable daylight.
 I was very relieved.
 The climb was type 2 fun I suppose, but I would never do the route again.
 It was frightening, challenging, and grueling.
 Brian and Noah said that it was the hardest route that they had done in the Fishers to date.
 That gives me hope though, for the routes up some of the other towers shouldn't be quite as hard as this one.